mengshuos/tp/docs/UserGuide.md

 ### Create notes: `note/create`

-Creates a note for a student.
-Each student can have only one note attached.
+Creates a note for a student, allowing you to attach important information or reminders specific to that student.

 Format: `note/create INDEX no/NOTE_CONTENT`

 #### Notes:
-> PLACEHOLDER
+> * Each student can have only one note attached.
+If a note already exists for the student, it will be overwritten.
+> * `NOTE_CONTENT` can contain any characters, including spaces and special characters.

 --------------------------------------------------------------------------------------------------------------------